mscharmann/sexdelim/README.md

 ```
 snakemake -j 500 --cluster-config cluster.EULER.json --cluster "bsub -W {cluster.time} -n {cluster.CPUs} -R {cluster.mem_and_span}" --restart-times 3 --keep-going --rerun-incomplete
 ```
+## post-run
+- Inspect the PDF files and .txt tables with statistics in the directory results_processed.
+- results_processed are specific for the given windowsize.
+If a different windowsize is desired, intermediate results in the directory results_raw can be used to generate these relatively quickly, without going back to the read data and variant-calling.
+Just move the directory results_raw, change the windowsize in config.yaml, and start the pipeline again exactly as before.
+I usually do this several times for window sizes 1 kb, 10 kb, 25 kb, 50 kb, 100 kb.
+- If a different subset region for plotting is desired, there is no need to run the pipeline again.
+Just do: ```laber```
+- cleaning up / archiving: Once the final stats for all desired windowsizes are produced, it makes sense to clean up large intermediate files.
+I suggest to keep only the config.yaml, the popmap and samples_reads_map, the results_processed, or if you have a bit of space, also results_raw.
+I would delete the large .BAM files and intermediate VCF files; in the worst case these can be re-calculated.
+To clean up in this way, run ```rm -r alala```

 # Simulate test data: an XY system with the sexchroms and one autosome

 ```